taylorpaul/usna_cs_lamp_stack/README.md

 # Instructions before and after running install.sh

-This README provides instructions for cloning this GIST and making the minor changes you need to make to `install.sh` before running the script.
+This README provides instructions for cloning this repository and making the minor changes you need to make to `install.sh` before running the script.

 ## 1) Choose where you install (WSL vs Linux VM)